-MP Expenses 2010-2017
+MP Expenses 2010-2021

 MPs’ pay and expenses are set by the Independent Parliamentary Standards Authority (IPSA).
 All Andrew’s itemised claims can be viewed via the IPSA website which is updated frequently: http://www.theipsa.org.uk/mp-costs/

-There are 9 years’ worth of figures online for Pendle’s previous Labour MPs travel claims, showing he claimed on average £11,953 per year.
-There are currently 7 years’ worth of figures online for Andrew.
-In his first year in Parliament Andrew claimed £4,447 (63% less), 2nd year £4,593 (62% less), 3rd year £6,195 (48% less), 4th year £6,127 (49% less), 5th year £6,437 (46% less), 6th year £7,544 (37% less) and his 7th year £7,988 (33% less), 8th year £8,789 (26% less), 9th year £9,085 (24% less), 10th year £6,800 (43% less) and 11th year £3,957 (67% less).
+There are 9 years’ worth of figures online for Pendle’s previous Labour MP’s travel claims, showing he claimed on average £11,953 per year.
+There are currently 11 years’ worth of figures online for Andrew.
+In his first year in Parliament Andrew claimed £4,447 (63% less), 2nd year £4,593 (62% less) 3rd year £6,195 (48% less), 4th year £6,127 (49% less), 5th year £6,437 (46% less), 6th year £7,544 (37% less), 7th year £7,988 (33% less), 8th year £8,789 (26% less), 9th year £9,085 (24% less), 10th year £6,800 (43% less) and 11th year £3,957 (67% less).

-Andrew initially rented a three bed flat in London which he shared with two other MPs and then rented a two bed flat he shared with one other MP.
+Andrew initially rented a three-bed flat in London which he shared with two other MPs and then rented a two bed flat he shared with one other MP.
 In his first year Andrew claimed £10,046 (44% less), 2nd year £10,831 (40% less), 3rd year £6,123 (66% less), 4th year £7,901 (56% less), 5th year £17,470 (3% less), 6th year £10,709 (40% less), 7th year zero, 8th year £5,962 (67% less), 9th year £5,150 (71% less), 10th year £5,270 (71% less) and in his 11th year £5,410 (70% less).

 Office Running Costs (excluding staff wages)

 MPs are reimbursed for the cost of running offices in Parliament and in the constituency.
-There are 8 years’ worth of figures on the theyworkforyou.com website for Pendle’s former Labour MP, who had an office in Parliament and an office in Nelson, showing that, on average, he claimed £19,169 per year.
+There are 8 years’ worth of figures on the theyworkforyou.com website for Pendle’s former Labour MP, who had an office in Parliament and an office in Nelson, showing he claimed on average £19,169 per year.
 Andrew has offices in Barnoldswick, Nelson and Parliament.

-In his first year as an MP Andrew claimed £12,663 (34% less), 2nd year £14,569 (24% less), 3rd year £18,196 (5% less), 4th year £22,025 (13% more), 5th year £23,244 (18% more), 6th year £23,130 (17% more) and 7th year £23,450 (18% more), 8th year £22,920 (16% more), 9th year £24,743 (23% more), 10th year £23,037 (17% more) and in his 11th year £21,208 (10% more).
+In his first year in Parliament Andrew claimed £12,663 (34% less), 2nd year £14,569 (24% less) 3rd year £18,196 (5% less), 4th year £22,025 (13% more), 5th year £23,244 (18% more), 6th year £23,130 (17% more), 7th year £23,450 (18% more), 8th year £22,920 (16% more), 9th year £24,743 (23% more), 10th year £23,037 (17% more) and in his 11th year £21,208 (10% more).

-Andrew commented “When I was standing for election I said that I would only claim for what was necessary to do the job and not claim for things like food and drink, or a mortgage on a second home.
+Andrew commented “When I was first standing for election in 2010 I said that I would only claim for what was necessary to do the job and not claim for things like food and drink, or a mortgage on a second home.
 Since my election whenever possible I have used off-peak trains, and I have not claimed a penny for things like food or drink.
 The MP Expenses scandal broke down trust between the public and MPs and I’m determined to restore that trust.”